-This example might not qualify today as a saint and sinner, but back then people didn’t think cigarette were harmful and women often smoked as a sign of independence.
+This example might not qualify today as a saint and sinner, but back then people didn’t think cigarettes were harmful and women often smoked as a sign of independence.

 This is very common and possibly one of the least destructive of this list.

-One partner asks to do a task and the other puts it off.
+- Actual tasks: one partner asks to do a task, and the other postpones

 Often the woman demands and the man withdraws.

-The Break Up (2006), is a movie featuring a demander and a procrastinator.
+The Break Up (2006), is a movie featuring a demander and a withdrawer.
 In the beginning of this video you can see an example:

 The pursuer, often the woman, seeks an emotional connection or a discussion about relationship issues.
 And the man withdraws emotionally or runs away physically.

-The chaser and pursuer is part and parcel of the “anxious avoidant trap“.
+The pursuer and distancer is part and parcel of the “anxious-avoidant trap“.

 As long as the wife keeps chasing, she’s still invested in the relationship.
-But eventually she will stop chasing after him, that means she mentally checked out.
+But eventually, she will stop chasing after him, which means she mentally checked out.

 And a break up soon follows suit.